arosenmund/DCO/README.md

 Domain Active directory queries from powershell using native .net libraries only for ldap connections.
 No need for the installation fo the ad module by the admin.
 Enumeration station.

-## Power-SCAN

-Scan common ports of every endpoint of a give subnet.
-In progress to build out enumberation of adjacent networks by hop for additional enumeration and scanning.

 ## Site-Check